stewartavery/commit-feed/README.md

 # commit-feed

-This project was created in response to a take home assignment from [Chronosphere](https://chronosphere.io/).
+This project was created in response to a take home assignment.

 ## How to Use